 It should be noted, there was one case in the media 5 years ago where a small guesthouse refused to let a lesbian couple sleep together, but this is such a rare anomaly that you should not be concerned about it.
 One-off cases like this seem to continue world-wide, even in other very gay-friendly countries.
 Besides, the media uproar that followed shows just how gay-friendly New Zealand really is…

 Of course there’s absolutely masses to do in New Zealand.
 Extreme sports, hiking and skiing for outdoorsy types; vineyard tours and tastings for the sophisticates; museums and galleries for sightseers.
 We’ll be frank, though: the main draws in New Zealand are the stunning areas of nature, so if that’s not your thing, think carefully about what you want from a holiday.

 For gay activities, there are several Pride events.
-Auckland’s is the biggest, followed by Christchurch.
+Auckland’s is the biggest, followed by Wellington and Christchurch.
 There’s also the Winter Pride in Queenstown (have you even properly ‘done’ a Pride if you haven’t seen drag queens on skis?).
 New Zealand even has a gay rugby team that travellers can show support for.